 Avoid any stimulants at night that suppress your sleep cycle.
 To reduce stimulants start with:

-- Avoiding Caffeine for 4-6 before you go to sleep. (this includes coffee tea chocolate and energy drinks)
+- Avoid Caffeine: for 4-6 before you go to sleep (includes coffee, tea, chocolate and energy drinks)

 4. Balance your food and water intake

 Balancing your food and fluid intake will improve the quality of your sleep.
 To help your body prepare for sleep try:

 - Finishing your dinner 2-3 hours before bedtime

 - avoid any foods at night that give you indigestion

 - don’t overeat- having a heavy stomach will interrupt your sleep